 Sensory-Friendly Performances at Greater Boston Stage Company

 Greater Boston Stage Company is committed to fostering an inclusive and accessible environment for all.
-We are excited to announce that we are producing our first ever sensory-friendly performance!
+We are excited to announce that we are producing our second sensory-friendly performance!

-The sensory-friendly production of Tiny Tim’s Christmas Carol will be a modified performance to create a more welcoming space for individuals with sensory-input disorders.
+The sensory-friendly production of Miracle on 34th Street will be a modified performance to create a more welcoming space for individuals with sensory-input disorders.
 There will be modifications throughout the theatre that create a friendly and supportive environment, encouraging patrons to experience the magic of theatre in their own way.
 Families, friends and caregivers of individuals with sensory-input disorders are also encouraged to attend.

 To provide a safe and accepting environment for all patrons, this sensory-friendly performance will include the following modifications: